Seravo/docs/_posts/2015-10-15-data-locations.md

 ## Project Structure

 Seravo uses a custom directory layout which is derived from [Bedrock](https://github.com/roots/bedrock).
 Bedrock is a WordPress layout which uses Composer for package management.
 It is not advisable to modify any WP core files, so usually your application consists only of what's included in the **wp-content** -directory.
-When we use version control, it is much better if we have separated your content to a folder which is separated from the core installation.
+When we use version control, it is much better to have your content separated to a folder which is separated from the core installation.
 Our custom template also includes tests, composer.json, custom Nginx rules and files for local development (Vagrantfile).
 Let's take a closer look at the Project directory:

 ```
 /data/wordpress